About

 -

-When you arrive at this section of the program, know that you have finished with the hard parts of making your health care directives.
-You have overcome the lure of procrastination to assert your right to keep control over your own health care.
-However, you still must comply with a few technical requirements
+When you arrive at this section, know that you have finished with the hard parts of making your health care directives.
+You have overcome the lure ofprocrastination to assert your right to keep control over your own health care.
+However, you still must comply with a few technical requirements before

 -